byeoon/byeoon/README.md

  #  👋 Hey, I'm byeoon
  Hi, I don't know how to introduce myself.
  I like to develop programs and software that can impact people for the better.
- I also like to create whatever my mind feels like creating, which can range from being useless to being beneficial for even the smallest community niches.
+ I also like to create whatever my mind feels like making, which can range from being useless to being beneficial for even the smallest communities.

  Software development is my passion™
 </div>